RESEARCH ESSAY

 The paper expands upon and applies larger thematic and methodological issues raised in class regarding the topic discussed.
 It displays skepticism (critical thinking) and originality in examining "the thinking behind the thinking" by raising important questions beyond relying on the content of sources consulted.

-The body of the paper is at least 5 pages long (excluding charts, graphs, tables, illustrations and references) in 12 point Times Roman font with 1" margins and with .5" headers and footers.
-Pages are numbered.
+The body of the paper is at least 6 pages long (excluding charts, graphs, tables, illustrations and references) in 12 point Times Roman font with 1" margins and with .5" headers and footers.
+The paper is neatly formatted and pages are numbered.
 There are no grammar and/or spelling errors in the paper.

 The paper includes a minimum of 8 pertinent sources referenced more than once in the body of the paper.